 Startup Idea Evaluation Prompts: Kill or Iterate

-12 prompts to pressure-test startup ideas — market sizing, moat, distribution, unit economics, why-now, kill criteria, pivot menu, and a brutal pre-mortem so love doesn't override logic.
+12 prompts to pressure-test a startup idea — market sizing, moat, distribution, unit economics, why-now, kill criteria, pivot menu, and a brutal pre-mortem.
+Includes which AI model to run each on (June 2026).

 Idea evaluation fails when founders fall in love with the idea and only hire AI to confirm them.
-These prompts force honest critique — market, moat, distribution, unit economics, why-now — and produce a kill criterion in writing.
-Once an idea survives this gauntlet, you usually need a pricing read before building — that’s where the pre-launch pricing hypothesis workflow takes over.
+These 12 prompts force honest critique — market, moat, distribution, unit economics, why-now — and end with a kill criterion in writing.
+Run them before you write code, before you write a deck, and before traction emotions cloud the read.
+Once an idea survives the gauntlet, you usually need a pricing read next — that’s where the pre-launch pricing hypothesis workflow takes over.

 Best for